© 2014-2024 Offshore Radio Museum

 City and County Commercial Radio (Scotland) Ltd., which pleaded guilty to the charge was fined £80.
 Following this prosecution the station left the air while preparations were made to tow the Comet back to Scotland's east coast.
 However, bad weather caused a cancellation of the planned five day tow and the ship was forced to lay silently at anchor off Troon for two weeks with only one DJ and a skeleton crew on board.
 During gales at the beginning of April 1967 the Comet broke from her anchor and was only saved from drifting ashore by a tug which towed the radio ship up and down Kames Bay, Rothesay for two days until an emergency anchor had been lowered.

 All this time Radio Scotland was off the air and losing advertising revenue.
-The station's board of directors decided that something had to be done urgently to put the station back on the air so on 7th April 1967 the Comet was towed to a position off Ballywater, Northern Ireland.
-From here transmissions started two days later under the call sign Radio Scotland and Ireland.
+The station's board of directors decided that something had to be done urgently to put the station back on the air so on 7th April 1967 the Comet was towed to a position off Ballywalter, Northern Ireland.
+From here transmissions started at 12.30pm the next day under the call sign Radio Scotland and Ireland.
 The station's name was also briefly changed to Radio 242.

 Radio Scotland published its own monthly magazine for listeners - the only British offshore station to do so.
 This is the cover of the first issue in April 1966